rinku-samanta-ts/ts-fe-boilerplate/README.md

   - **`tasks/`**: Pages and components related to task management.

 #### `components/`

 - Reusable UI components used across the application, organized into directories (`custom/`, `ui/`) based on functionality.

 #### `assets/`

 - Contains assets such as images, logos, etc., used in the application.

 #### `hooks/`

 - Custom hooks used for managing state, authentication, localStorage operations, etc.
 - `note`: use hook for handling the jotai atom.

 #### `lib/`

 - **`utils.ts`**: Utility functions for data manipulation, date formatting, etc.

 #### `models/`

 - **`user.model.ts`**: Defines the structure for user data include the request type and response type.

 #### `store/`

 - **`store.ts`**: Centralized state management setup using `Jotai`.
 - **`token.ts`**: Handles token management.

 #### `utilities/`

 - **`routes.ts`**: Defines routes or navigation paths used throughout the application.

 ---

 ### Additional Notes

- - ` If you add a new variable to .env, ensure it is also added to .env.example for consistency.`

 - `Prefer named exports throughout the project for better code readability and maintainability.`

 - `When creating a new route, mention its path in utilities/routes.ts to maintain a centralized location for route definitions.`